Lincoln, Vermont: Lincoln School District

 The Lincoln Community School, built by town residents in 1957, plays a central role in the identity of the community.

 Until 2018, the education of the Lincoln students was governed by the Lincoln School District which was part of a regional supervisory union, the Addison Northeast Supervisory Union (ANESU) -- a multi-town regional cooperative where the Lincoln students attended a regional middle and high school with other neighboring towns.

 In 2012, with declining student enrollment across the state, Vermont began experiencing a push for school district consolidation which was later codified into statute with the passage of Act 46 in 2015.
-Following a merger study, in 2018 the each of the independent school districts of Addison Northeast Supervisory Union merged into a single multi-town district—the Mount Abraham Unified School District (MAUSD).
+Following a merger study, in 2018 each of the independent school districts of Addison Northeast Supervisory Union merged into a single multi-town district—the Mount Abraham Unified School District (MAUSD).
 This change in governance resulted in a change in local control from the single districts within each community and shared services within a supervisory union, to a single multi-town district governance model.